-Our Holocaust Torah cover was hand-made by our own CBH member Walter Gerstenmeier.
-Walter was asked about his design and his response was as follows:
+Our Holocaust Torah cover was hand-made by CBH member Walter Gerstenmeier.
+Walter explained the cover's symbolism: